zhongwang/ai-dapseq/docs/module_3_model_implementation.md

 ## 1. Objective

 The objective of this module is to implement the core predictive engine of the project: the Siamese transformer model.
-This involves translating the architectural design specified in the research plan into clean, efficient, and well-documented code using a modern deep learning framework.
+This model will predict gene co-expression correlation coefficients.
+It involves translating the architectural design into clean, efficient, and well-documented PyTorch code, tailored to process the per-base concatenated feature vectors (DNA one-hot encoding + TF affinities) generated in Module 2.

 ## 2. Key Responsibilities

--   Build the overall Siamese network structure, which processes two gene promoter profiles in parallel.
+-   Build the overall Siamese network structure, which processes two gene promoter profiles (sequences of concatenated per-base feature vectors) in parallel using shared weights.
+-   Implement an input projection layer to map the heterogeneous concatenated per-base feature vectors into a homogeneous embedding space suitable for the transformer.
--   Implement the transformer encoder blocks, which are the heart of the feature extraction process.
+-   Implement the transformer encoder blocks, which are the heart of the feature extraction process from these sequences.
--   Construct the final classifier head that takes the outputs from the Siamese towers and makes a co-expression prediction.
+-   Construct the final regression head that takes the outputs from the Siamese towers and predicts a numerical co-expression correlation coefficient.
--   Ensure the model code is modular, reusable, and adheres to best practices for the chosen framework.
+-   Ensure the model code is modular, reusable, and adheres to best practices in PyTorch.

 ## 3. Detailed Architectural and Implementation Steps